jkrh/kvms/README.md

 kvm code is intact and the hypervisor calls it directly as it needs the guests to execute.

-The current state of the code is that the regular KVM guests execute somewhat reliably on multiple ARM64 systems.
-The 'host blinding' feature does run, but all in all it's still work in progress and may crash and burn at places especially if you play with untested QEMU cmdline.
-The required kernel patch currently provided under patches/ is a mock-up and it will soon be cleaned up for 5.10 LTS releases, mostly moving the required new functions into a separate c file.
+The current state of the code is that the regular KVM guests execute reliably on multiple ARM64 systems.
+There are two 'host blinding' (aka detach the guest from the host memory) models implemented in the code:
+1) 'Memory encryption' model (used by AMD SEV/Intel TDX/IBM S390) with the HW
+   support for the memory encryption) where the guests inform the hypervisor about the pages that were allocated for the guest <-> host communications.
+   This model requires patching the guest kernel.
+There is a sample patch provided in the patches/ dir and it's based on extending the ARM64 architecture by claiming that it supports 'memory encyption' and running through the same hooks as the other architectures with the actual memory encryption support.
+2) A model where we trap to the hypervisor when the host touches the guest memory.
+This model does not require patching the guest kernel but it is somewhat less secure.
+During the trap prior to mapping the page back to the host the hypervisor checks that:
+   - The trapping host process is a known virtual machine QEMU process in the host and that it is a known client with a correct run state.
+   - The memory being mapped back is dedicated guest device memory (not RAM).
+   - We are still in the middle of the quest kernel initialization phase.

 QEMU host emulation based development environment is provided in the source tree and it operates on top of the 'virt' machine.
-Both the kernel and the hypervisor can be stepped through via a relatively comfortable environment.
+The host kernel and the hypervisor can be stepped through via a relatively comfortable environment.
+The KVM quest debugging with gdb works on the hardware but exposes a bug in QEMU we have not investigated: setting hardware breakpoints makes the execution extremely slow (instruction execution becomes heavier and heavier over time if a breakpoint is set).
+Stepping works fine.

 Building and running on QEMU: